What You Should Know About Fighting Kidney Disease - NewsBreak

 As a patient, you have the right to understand everything about your health.
 Talk with your doctor about risk factors, testing options, prevention strategies and available treatment options.
 If you feel your concerns are not being heard, you have the right to get a second opinion.

-To learn more about kidney disease or improving health equity in kidney care, visit KidneyFund.org .Photo courtesy of Getty Images
+To learn more about kidney disease or improving health equity in kidney care, visit KidneyFund.org.

 Comments / 0